maxlath/lev2/README.md

 ```

 ### --count
-Output the count of the current range
+Output the count of results in the selected range
 ```sh
 # Count all the key/value pairs in the database
 lev --count